ozkite/momentum-app/README.md

+I added items, organize and unify to a final readme version, and give me a mairmaid file to display a flowchart of the app, to display on the read me.

 # 🌊 Momentum: The Anti-Procrastination Mirror

 **Stop Avoiding.
 Start Flowing.** Momentum is a high-stakes habit formation app built for the "New You."
 Unlike traditional trackers, Momentum targets the **friction of starting** by breaking down avoided tasks with AI and utilizing **Loss Aversion** through stablecoin staking.